AditriRay/ABOUT_ME/README.md

 # ABOUT_ME
-brief self introduction about myself.
+Brief self introduction about myself.